 In 2009, The Pierre underwent a massive, $100 million renovation.
-Rooms and suites are spacious and feature a panoramic city and/or park views, comfortable beds, incredible bathtubs, and luxe amenities like plush linens, super-soft robes, and slippers.
+Rooms and suites are spacious and feature panoramic city and/or park views, comfortable beds, incredible bathtubs, and luxe amenities like plush linens, super-soft robes, and slippers.
 The main restaurant, Perrine, serves seasonally inspired dishes in an elegant setting (think smoked salmon imported from the Catskills, winter squash flatbread, and fresh lamb from New Jersey).
 Meanwhile, Two E Bar and Lounge offers live jazz music, afternoon tea service, and delicious bites in a relaxed yet chic ambiance.

-Who Will Love It
+Who Will Love The Pierre

-Who May Not
+Who May Not Love The Pierre

 All bath amenities are by the luxury fashion house, Etro.
-From the bath salts to the shampoo, to the moisturizing body milk, the products definitely added a luxurious touch.
+From the bath salts to the shampoo to the moisturizing body milk, the products definitely added a luxurious touch.
 Also, each guest room is equipped with a shower and a bathtub: a rarity in NYC.

 Your stay includes the use of the 24-hour, 1,600-square-foot fitness center; complimentary evening shoe shine; dog-friendly amenities (for pups under 15 lbs); one-hour pressing service; free parking for all Land Rover and Jaguar vehicles; and the opportunity to use the property's house Jaguar vehicle (subject to availability).

-Fees and Extra Costs You Should Know About
+Fees and Extra Costs You Should Know About at The Pierre

-How to Get a Deal
+How to Get a Deal at The Pierre

-In the Neighborhood
+In the Neighborhood at The Pierre

 This swanky, iconic Upper East Side property is as timeless — and as grand — as ever.